Fly. Repair. Compete. Build.

 What's left of the Jump Start fees after school equipment purchases go back into the program to pay for the Championship course maintenance.
 Plus a lot of volunteer time.
 The program was designed to be low cost and high fun.

 Q05: Is this a classroom style program or an after school club?

 Q6: Is there programming?

-The Xponent Challenge involves design, programming, wiring and fabrication of course obstacles.
+The Xponent Challenge involves design, programming, wiring and fabrication of robotic course engagements.